demirantay/books/business/dotcom.md

   - 3 - What bait will you use to attract them?
   - 4 - What result do you want to give them?

+### The Value Ladder

-- `THE VALUE LADDER` -- When I walked into the dentist office that morning, I had come in for a free teeth cleaning.
+- When I walked into the dentist office that morning, I had come in for a free teeth cleaning.
 And in less than an hour, I walked out paying over two thousand dollars for my whitening kit and my new retainers.
 This dentist had strategically taken me through a powerful process that I call a Value Ladder.
 First, he had created bait (free teeth cleaning) that would attract his dream client (me).
 Second, he provided value to me by cleaning my teeth and noticing that my teeth had become yellow.
 Because I had received value, I naturally wanted to move forward and get additional value from him.
 He then found another way that he could provide value to me—the retainers—and again, I naturally took him up on that offer as wel

   Now, ideally we would like to sell everyone our best thing, right?
 You want to serve your customers in the highest way possible.
 But the sad truth is that if I were to walk up to you on the street and say, “Give me a million dollars, and I’ll help you to grow your company,” you would either laugh in my face or run away, thinking I was insane, It’s because we just met, and so far, I haven’t provided you any value.